BroMarduk/ptmenu/README.md

 + <b>sudo python tftmenu-example5.py</b>

   Demonstrates some of the possible menu headers (can also be used in footers) that can be displayed.
 In addition to the built-in headers, a custom function can also be provided.
-This example uses a function called display_pi_temp(), which will show the current temperature of the pi, color coded to be green if below 80 degrees Celsius, Yellow if between 80 and 85 degrees Celsius, and Red if over 85 degrees.
+This example uses a function called display_pi_temp(), which will show the current temperature of the pi, color coded to be green if below 60 degrees Celsius, Yellow if between 60 and 70 degrees Celsius, and Red if over 70 degrees.
 (Also uses Blue if below 0 degrees Celsius, just in case it’s winter and you have the Pi outside).
+These temps are based on the operating temperature of the LAN port, which seems to be the smallest range of specified operating temperatures I could find.

 ## Creating First Display
 [Coming Soon]